 Some herbs and ayurvedic medicines are prescribed to manage blood pressure.
 Shirodhara (gently poring medicated oil over the forehead for a certain period) and some other ayurvedic relaxation techniques also help to keep anxiety and blood pressure under control.

 The following Ayurvedic herbs are very effective to cure high blood pressure naturally.
 To lower the raised blood pressure a perfect herbal formula is required as per as one’s unique Ayurvedic Body Type.
 Below mention all the herbs help to prevent damage to the heart and vascular system of the body and eventually works best in Hypertension.
-To buy these herbs, contact “Pure Herbal Ayurved Clinic”, one of the best Ayurvedic clinics in Melbourne, Australia today.
+To know more about these herbs, contact “Pure Herbal Ayurved Clinic”, one of the best Ayurvedic clinics in Melbourne, Australia.

 Terminalia Arjuna (Arjuna)